liferay/liferay-docs/userGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 ### Manage

-The next option is the *Manage* menu.
+The next item on the dockbar is the *Manage* menu.
 From here, you can access many settings for the current page and site.

 ![Figure 1.4: Manage Menu from the Dockbar](../../images/01-manage-menu-from-dockbar.png)